isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Code using a library can be much easier to write than code working directly with language features, much shorter, tend to be of a higher level of abstraction, and the library code is presumably already tested.
 The ISO C++ Standard Library is among the most widely known and best tested libraries.
-It is available as part of all C++ Implementations.
+It is available as part of all C++ implementations.

 ##### Example